Jaimemorillo/ShouldIwatchThisMovie/README.md

 - See the posters.

-- See random movie generated.
+- See random movies generated.

 - See the actual Billboard.